Tolc-Software/Parser/docs/internal/logging.md

 This file contains how this program uses logging, conventions etc.

+Logging is done via [spdlog](https://github.com/gabime/spdlog). **It should not be configured from within the Parser library.
+The log level, the logging syntax etc. is up to the user of this library.**

 ## Where/what to log ##

 Logging is done **exclusively** in the `visitor` functions (i.e. `VisitNamespaceDecl`, `VisitEnumDecl` etc.).
 This is to avoid cluttering.
 It also forces the developer to log at a certain level.
 Prefer logging `Failed to parse return type: {returnType}` rather than `Failed to parse third level allocator in vector<vector<vector<...>>>`.